cielziyun/CODEWORDs/SKO/WEEK 8/readme.md

 ## Karen's live coding

 We explored more on p5js libraries in this week.
 Below is Karen's codes and functions.
-This sketch used function of "class", "jitter" and etc. I loved this effect very much and spent a lot of time to study it.
+This sketch used function of "class", "jitter" and etc. I loved this effect very much!
+I also spent time study it after class.

 <img width="700" alt="Screen Shot 2020-10-12 at 9 16 14 AM" src="https://user-images.githubusercontent.com/68975607/95695991-f23c3c80-0c6b-11eb-8f45-00d2c6abe028.png">

 *Codes and function by Karen*

 # REFLECTION
 Week 8 is a busy week.
 I had capstone projects and Japanese exams in due.
 I also experimented with After effects a lot during this semester.
 I found that expressions are also used in this software.
-I watched Andrew Kramer's videos link to the website and noticed that he creates plug-ins for After effects and some other software by writing functions.
-This is interesting as I realised that coding is relevant to many design fields and benefits designers in several aspects.
+I watched Andrew Kramer's videos [link to the website](https://www.videocopilot.net/) and noticed that he creates plug-ins for After effects and some other software by writing functions.